deephealthproject/pyeddl/README.md

 `/home/myuser/eddl/lib`.

-### Advanced: enabling `newloss`
+### Advanced: patching EDDL

-The `pyeddl._core.eddl.newloss` bindings require EDDL to be patched with the `eddl.diff` file.
-If you wish to enable them, proceed as follows:
+Sometimes EDDL needs to be patched in order to work with PyEDDL.
+To apply the patch, proceed as follows:

 ```
 cd third_party/eddl